All Episodes

 Now, Boehner's done great so far.

-When I saw that story, Cantor and Boehner in fighting this.
+I know exactly what when I saw that story, Cantor and Boehner in fighting, disagreeing.

 You just know what's coming next.

-Nobody knows what he's he gets to sit up there after running up all this debt, after breaking the bank, after destroying the U.S. economy, he gets to sit up there like he had nothing to do with any of this and gets to play the adult while the kids who broke it come in here and have to fix it with his approval.
+Nobody knows what he's, he gets to sit up there after running up all this debt, after breaking the bank, after destroying the U.S. economy, he gets to sit up there like he had nothing to do with any of this and gets to play the adult while the kids who broke it come in here and have to fix it with his approval.

-And frankly, my friends, since he's the least experienced guy in any room he walks into, and thus the most incompetent guy in any room he walks into, I don't like this setup, bugs me.
+And frankly, my friends, since he's the least experienced guy in any room he walks into and thus the most incompetent guy in any room he walks into, I don't like this setup bugs me.

-That's the party lecturing us on the importance of shared sacrifice of everybody paying their fair share in taxes.
+That's the party lecturing us on the importance of shared sacrifice, of everybody paying their fair share in taxes.

 And he mumbles about, no, I always intended to pay taxes.

-It's like a stupid and then pays it.
+It's like a stupid.

 Gets caught.